-Sensibility is being led by the Sense Arts team, and arts venue MAC Birmingham.
-We’re delighted to be working with MAC Birmingham, and have been blown away by their commitment to welcome sensory impaired audiences and art makers into their venue.
+Sensibility is being led by the Sense Arts team, and Midland Arts Centre, Birmingham.
+We’re delighted to be working with Midlands Arts Centre, and have been blown away by their commitment to welcome sensory impaired audiences and art makers into their venue.

 Directing the project is Graeae Theatre company and Steph Singer (BitterSuite, Open Senses Festival).
 Both directors bring a wealth of knowledge, ideas and creativity to the project, and are pushing everyone involved to create highly ambitious work.